 - admin management of commissions, including creating, editing, and deleting

 - multiple affiliate levels, allowing an upline affiliate to earn a portion of the commissions generated by downline affiliates

 - integration with the Conditional Action and Token modules

 Ubercart Affiliate v2 has versions for both Drupal 6 and Drupal 7.
-In this article, we examine how to set up and use the module, on a clean installation of Drupal 7.15 and Ubercart 7.x-3.1, the most recent releases at this time.
+In this article, I examine how to set up and use the module, on a clean installation of Drupal 7.15 and Ubercart 7.x-3.1, the most recent releases at this time.
 Subsequent releases may change the appearance of what you see on the screen versus the screenshots below, should you choose to follow along; but the concepts will likely remain valid for some time.

 In order to be installed and to function properly, Ubercart Affiliate v2 requires numerous other modules: four Drupal core modules (Image, File, Field, and Field SQL storage), three key Ubercart core modules (Order, Product, and Store), and four non-Ubercart contrib modules (Chaos tools suite, Entity API [including Entity tokens], Rules, and Views).

 As soon as these prerequisite modules have been installed and enabled — whether performed using the Drupal user interface or Drush — the same can be done for Ubercart Affiliate v2.
 Its project name is "uc_affiliate2", and it is part of the "Ubercart - extra" module package.

 The configuration page is located at the Drupal path admin/store/settings/affiliate, and can be found via the menu options Administration > Store > Configuration > Affiliates.
 That page's contents are organized into five tabs: Manage, Reports, Banner/Links, Commissions, and Settings.
 The first two are results pages, and thus are empty when the module is first enabled.
 (I will return to those later.)